How To Read a Tape Measure Accurately + Tips and Tricks

 The hole in the tab can help with 2 things –

-- Hook it – if you are measuring from the middle of a surface and your arms are not long enough to reach the other end, simply add a nail or thin screws to hook the tab and measure.
+- Hook it – if measuring from the middle of a surface and your arms are not long enough to reach the other end, simply add a nail or thin screw to hook the tab onto and measure.

-The number denotes the length of the case itself.
+The number on the case denotes the length of the case itself.

-If you have to measure inside a box or window frame, you can simply rest the entire tape measure inside and get your measurements.
-Simply add the reading on the tape measure and the number of the case.
+If you have to measure inside a box or window frame, you can rest the entire tape measure inside and include it in your measurements by adding it to the number on the tape.

 For example, my tape measure is 3-3/8″ wide.
 The above measurement will be 30-1/2″ + 3-3/8″ = 33-7/8″.

-Not just the black diamond, the typical stud spacing is 16″ and you will find many measuring tapes that mark the 16″ increments with red boxes.
+Typical stud spacing is 16″, so you will find many measuring tapes that mark the 16″ increments with red boxes in addition to the black diamonds.

-Apart from that, every tape has the total length of the tape written at the very beginning.
+Apart from these, every tape has the total length of the tape written at the very beginning.

-In a pinch, the sharp ends of the tab can also act as a temporary marking tool by scraping a mark in the wood-like-medium.
+Ever lost a pencil in the workshop?
+In a pinch, the sharp ends of the tab at the end of the tape measure can act as a marking tool by scraping a mark into whatever medium you’re working with.

 My Favorite Tape Measure

-This tape measure has everything.
-Now, it might not be as heavy-duty as some others below, but it is definitely life-changing.
+This tape measure has everything you need, and while it might not be the most heavy-duty option, it definitely makes measuring completely hassle-free.

 What do you think?